florian-sander/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.0.4 =
+* Fixed an incompatibility issue with media files' uppercase letters.
+* Fixed a minor undefined offset notice, thanks to Torsten!

 = 1.0.3 =
 * Fixed a compatibility issue with dynamically generated media files, thanks to naimer!